 Ball Pythons are found in sub-Saharan Africa in countries like Mali, Guinea, Sierra Leone, Liberia, Ghana, Cameroon, Chad, and Uganda.
 The majority of their habitat is dry grasslands, savannas and forest edges.
 These terrestrial snakes can usually be found hiding in burrows and other underground hiding places where they avoid the African heat and aestivate (go into summer dormancy).
 The burrows they hide in are frequently previous homes of the native pouched rats which the Ball Pythons have preyed upon.
 Depending on the temperatures, these snakes may spend up to 22 hours of the day in their burrows, only coming out to warm up and hunt or find water.

 Housing must be sealed and escape proof.
 Hatchling Ball Pythons can be housed in a 20L Zilla Critter Cage.
 Adults require a minimum of a 40BR Zilla Critter Cage.
+Check out similar sizes of Zilla Front Opening Terrariums for an easy access habitat option.
 While Ball Pythons can reach a length of 54", they are mainly terrestrial and don’t need a tall tank.
 Provide Ball Pythons with substrates that enable burrowing such as Zilla Lizard Litter or Zilla Bark Blend.
 Do not use pine or cedar shavings as these substrates are toxic to snakes.
-Decorate the tank with a hide, driftwood, rocks and/or logs for ample basking and hiding opportunities.
-Don’t forget to provide a water bowl.
+Decorate the terrarium with a Zilla Rock Lair for a secure humid hide, artificial foliage, logs and branches for basking and hiding, and a Zilla Terraced Dish for fresh water.

 Temperature and Humidity

 It is important to create a thermal gradient (a warm side and a cool side) in the cage/enclosure.
-This can be done with an appropriately sized Zilla Heat Mat adhered to the bottom of the tank on one side.
+This can be done with an appropriately sized Zilla Heat Mat adhered to the bottom of the tank on one side and add proper lighting.
 Ideal temperatures for Ball Pythons range from 75-80°F on the cool side and 80-85°F on the warm side.
 Provide an 88-92°F basking area on the warm side.
-Using a Zilla Mini Heat & UVB Fixture with a Zilla 50W Mini Halogen bulb and a Zilla Tropical Mini Compact Fluorescent UVB Bulb will provide the correct heat and UV for your Ball Python to thrive.
+Using a Zilla Low Profile Dual Fixture with a Zilla 50W Mini Halogen bulb and a Zilla Tropical Mini Compact Fluorescent UVB Bulb will provide the correct heat and UV for your Ball Python to thrive.
 While Ball Pythons don’t need UVB to survive, UVA/UVB light has been shown to greatly improve the immune system, health, and wellness of all reptiles, both diurnal and crepuscular.
 Make sure to place the light over the side with the heat mat to help create that warm side of the thermal gradient.
 Spot clean the enclosure for urates and feces once a week.
 Every 3 months, remove all substrate in order to clean and disinfect the tank and décor.